WeichenStars/WeichenStars.github.io/_pages/research.md

 My postdocal research is largely focused on a unique quasar field which hosts a node of cosmic web at z=3.2.<sup>*footnotes a & b*</sup> This field features high concentration of galaxies, massive black holes, and the gas inside and around galaxies.

-> **Early & fast disk formation in cosmic web:** We recently discovered a surprisingly large disk in this cosmic web node using JWST.
-This galaxy has a half-light radius of around 10 kpc, as large as the Milky Way nowadays (!).
+> **Early & fast disk formation in the cosmic web:** We recently discovered a surprisingly large disk in this cosmic web node using JWST.
+It has an effective radius of around 10 kpc, as large as the Milky Way nowadays (!).
 The existence of such a giant disk when the Universe was merely 2 Gyr old indicates that the cosmic web node hosts favorable conditions for disks to form early and fast.
 These conditions include non-destructive mergers and highly efficient & coherent cosmic gas accretion ([Wang et al. 2024](https://arxiv.org/abs/2409.17956){:target="_blank"}).

 More results about this special cosmic web node field will be reported soon, which involve quiescent galaxies and the CGM/IGM gas emission.